 - If it is less than 12 hours until the next dose, skip the missed dose and go back to your normal time.

-- Do not take 2 doses at the same time or within 12 hours of each other.
+- Do not take 2 doses within 12 hours of each other.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.